puzzle/ansible-training/content/labs/_index.en.md

 #### Local Vagrant Setup (optional)

 You can do the labs with any Linux servers you'd like.
+However, the labs are taylored to use CentOS/RHEL.

 An easy solution would be to use [Vagrant](https://www.vagrantup.com/).